gyimothilaszlo/interval-music-maker/README.md

 # Music Maker for Interval Running
 Adds countdowns to your interval training musics.
+Check "example.mp3" in the root folder!

 ## Getting started
 You should have Python 3 installed with the following packages: